simbioses/cdxuserman/content/050_development/obib.md

 #### Code structure

-* Package **facades** defines fluent interfaces to submit and receive documents, look for registries (clinics and providers), and execute supportive operations in OBIB.
+* Package **facades** define fluent interfaces to submit and receive documents, look for registries (clinics and providers), and execute supportive operations in OBIB.

 * Package **impl** implements the interfaces defined in **facades**.

-* Package **models** defines the class structure of the OBIB JSON Document.
+* Package **models** define the class structure of the OBIB JSON Document.
 These classes are utilized to generate the JSON messages sent to the OBIB.

 * Package **rest** implements the client methods for the OBIB REST services.
 The REST client utilizes the setting in the **obibconnector.properties** file to communicate with the OBIB.